Trump readying potential Supreme Court nominee list

 WASHINGTON (AP) — President Donald Trump is preparing to again release a list of potential Supreme Court nominees, one that voters can compare to rival Joe Biden's promise to nominate a Black woman to the high court if given the chance.

 White House chief of staff Mark Meadows told reporters at the White House on Tuesday that Trump’s list will be released soon.
-“I’m optimistic that you’ll see those SCOTUS picks in coming days,” Meadows said.
+“I’m optimistic that you’ll see those SCOTUS picks in coming days,” Meadows said, using an acronym for Supreme Court of the United States.

 The move to release a list is a repeat of a successful strategy Trump employed during his 2016 campaign.
 Four years ago he took the unprecedented step of announcing potential Supreme Court nominees in a bid to win over conservatives and evangelicals who were not enthusiastic about his personal flaws but came around to his candidacy because of his promises on judicial appointments.